What is WGI

-The organization promotes higher education by annually awarding $20,000 in academic scholarships to students from our competing units.
+The organization promotes higher education by annually awarding over $20,000 in academic scholarships to students from our competing units.

 Winter guard is the sport of indoor color guard.
 Modern color guard is a combination of the use of flags, sabers, mock rifles, and other equipment, as well as dance and other interpretive movement.
 Color guards can be found in, high schools, middle schools, some universities, and also some independent organizations some of which are related to drum corps.